duck-systems/plugboard/README.md

   by default on all classes listed in the `:extends` option.
 * `(enable plugin &optional extendable)`: enables a plugin by redefining the extendable class(es).

+Extendable object definition and usage:

+* `extendable-class`: a metaclass for extendable classes, with predicate `(extendable-class-p class)`.
+* `extendable-object`: a mixin class for extendable objects, with predicate `(extendablep object)`.
+* `(defextendable name direct-superclasses direct-slots options)`: defines an extendable class with the proper metaclass and superclass.
 * `(disable plugin &optional extendable)`: disables a plugin by redefining the extendable class(es).
 * `(enabled-plugins extendable)`: returns a list of all plugin class instances currently enabled on `extendable`.
 * `(disable-all-plugins extendable)`: disables all plugins enabled on `extendable`.
+* `(on-enabled extendable-instance plugin-class)` [generic function]: called on extendable instances when plugin class `PLUGIN-CLASS` is enabled.
+Also called for each enabled plugin when a new instance is created.
+* `(on-disabled extendable-instance plugin-class property-list)` [generic function]: called on extendable instances when plugin class `PLUGIN-CLASS` is disabled. `PROPERTY-LIST` contains a plist of at least the slots and values from `PLUGIN-CLASS` that were removed from `EXTENDABLE-INSTANCE`.

+> [!NOTE]
+> The `ON-ENABLED` and `ON-DISABLED` callbacks use the `UPDATE-INSTANCE-FOR-REDEFINED-CLASS`
+> machinery, so the exact time these callbacks happen is implementation-defined, but no later
+> than the next time a slot is accessed in the instance (see CLHS 4.3.6).

 All `plugin` and `extendable` arguments can be either a class name (symbol) or instance.
 Additionally, `enable` and `disable` accept `NIL` as shorthand for all classes specified in the plugin's `:extends` class option, as well as a list of class names/instances to process